DG-Crawford/ai-transcription-pipeline/README.md

    - Convert `.mkv` to `.wav`
    - Transcribe using WhisperX
    - Output transcript into a subfolder
-3. (Optional) Run `redactor.py` to clean names, IPs, versions, etc.
+3. (Optional) Run `redactor.py` to clean names, IPs, versions, and more as directed in the Optional Cleanup section below.

 ## Repository Contents